nikki-uwu/Meower/eeg-firmware-knowledge-base.md

 ### Debug Features
 - **SERIAL_DEBUG**: Set to 1 in defines.h for verbose output
 - **Test mode 'T'**: Sends SPI clocks without CS for scope

 ---

-## 🚨 Suspicious/Inconsistent Findings

-1. **Battery scale factor**: The precision (0.00123482072238899979173968476499) seems excessive for a voltage divider.
-Typical resistor tolerance is 1%.

-2. **Comment says "≥100s" timeout** but code uses 10s (10000ms).
-Big difference in user experience.

-3. **5 LED blinks** documented as "possibly error state" but code clearly sets this for "LOST" condition after failsafe.

-4. **BCI_MODE flag** in defines.h but no documentation about what changes when enabled.

----